lawrennd/old_talks/_accelerate/accelerate-overview.md

 	* "Raise Hand" or post in chat for questions.

-\slidenotes{Thanks, everyone, for coming to today’s session.
+\speakernotes{Thanks, everyone, for coming to today’s session.

 Before we get started, a few points of Zoom housekeeping: